COVESA/hierarchical_information_model/docs-gen/content/type_definition_rule_set/property.md

 weight: 30
 ---

-The node type `property` can either be used to represent members of a struct, or common allowed definitions.
+The node type `property` is used to represent members of a struct.

 Nodes of the type `property` must have the following mandatory metadata:
 - Name